RoderickQiu/gtwd-CS205-C-CPP/README.md

     - **Extreme Robustness**.
         - `MD5` signature and `CRC` check support.
         - Exception handling and memory management optimizations.
+        - Passed `Google Sanitizer` check with no warnings.
     - **GUI**.
         - Support for all functions of this app.
         - Should support both Windows and macOS.